devcollaborative/plugin-hunter/readme.md

 **NOTE: As this library is currently pre-release, your global composer.json must include a [minimum-stability](https://getcomposer.org/doc/04-schema.md#minimum-stability) value of either "alpha" or "dev".**

 ### Without Composer
-Download/clone this library and append run the command from it's parent directory as `./plugin-hunt`
+Download/clone this library and run the command from its directory as `./plugin-hunt`

 ## Todo
 * Make this a terminus plug-in instead[?]